Drug and Alcohol Use and Military Enlistment

 The military service will then make a determination as to whether or not your previous drug usage is a bar to service in that particular branch of the military.
 In most cases, a person who experimented with "non-hard" drugs in the past will be allowed to enlist.
 Anything more than experimentation may very well be a bar to enlistment.

 While not a consistently enforced rule, one can expect that any admitted use of marijuana over 15 or so times, or any admitted use of "hard drugs," will be disqualifying, and require a waiver.

 In any case, dependency on illegal drugs is disqualifying, any history of drug use is potentially disqualifying and any history of dependency on alcohol is disqualifying.

 Even if enlistment is authorized, many sensitive military jobs will be closed to individuals who have any past association with illegal drug or alcohol use.

-The best thing to do before entering the military is to avoid drugs and alcohol all together, if you have plans on joining the service after high school or before you are 21.
+The best thing to do before entering the military is to avoid drugs and alcohol altogether, if you have plans to join the service after high school or before you are 21.